Construction of the World Trade Center: Controversies during design process

 Even once the agreement between the states of New Jersey, New York, and the Port Authority had been finalized in 1962, the World Trade Center plan faced continued controversy.
 New York City Mayor Robert F. Wagner Jr. did not like that the city had a very small stake in the trade center's planning process.
 Wagner had heard of the revised West Side site through the Newark Evening News, and he stated that the Port Authority had regarded the city as an "outsider rather than the central figure" during the planning process.
 Wagner wanted the agreement to be delayed until the city could express its opinion regarding the deal.
 The city and Port Authority hosted a series of meetings to discuss the details of the World Trade Center.
 However, the city was at a disadvantage since it only had jurisdiction over the streets in the World Trade Center site, but had no say in the site's condemnations.
 The city used this fact as leverage once private developers announced their opposition to the project.

-By 1964, by which time the intended scale of the scheme had been made public with plans for twin 110-story towers, private real estate developers and members of the Real Estate Board of New York also expressed concerns about the World Trade Center's much-"subsidized" office space going on the open market, competing with the many vacancies in the private sector.
+By 1964, when the intended scale of the scheme had been made public with plans for twin 110-story towers, private real estate developers and members of the Real Estate Board of New York also expressed concerns about the World Trade Center's much-"subsidized" office space going on the open market, competing with the many vacancies in the private sector.
 One notable critic was Lawrence Wien, a co-owner of the Empire State Building, which would lose its title of tallest building in the world.
 Wien organized a group of builders into a group called the "Committee for a Reasonable World Trade Center" to demand that the project be scaled down.
 This group approached the city for assistance in trying to reduce the size of the World Trade Center project.
 They claimed that the large amount of floor space in the World Trade Center would create an excess of real estate, causing a reduction in other developers' profits.
 The city and developers used a myriad of arguments to stall construction for two years.